anjany06/UrbanVault--E-Commerce-MERN-/README.md

 To install and set up the site, follow these steps:

-Clone the repository using git clone https://github.com/your-username/forever-ecommerce-site.git Install the dependencies using npm install
-Set up the MongoDB database by creating a new database and adding the necessary collections Set up the Stripe and Razorpay payment gateways by creating accounts and obtaining API keys Start the server using npm start
-Open the site in a web browser using http://localhost:3000 Contributing
 Contributions are welcome!
 If you'd like to contribute to the site, please fork the repository and submit a pull request with your changes.

 License